[?] Subscribe To This Site

 Why?

-They exercised regularly—-walking an average of 8 miles a day.
+They exercised regularly, walking an average of 8 miles a day.
+That must have counted for a lot.
+But their diets were also notably different.

 In addition, a relatively high proportion of their fat intake was in the form of healthy omega-3 fatty acids (Sinclair and O’Dea 1993).

-These differences were very important--excessive saturated fat and insufficient omega-3 fatty acids are linked with impaired cognitive development, cardiovascular disease, autoimmune diseases, and cancer.
+These differences were very important.
+A diet of excessive saturated fat and insufficient omega-3 fatty acids is linked with impaired cognitive development, cardiovascular disease, autoimmune diseases, and cancer.

 But there was an important difference.
 Modern, affluent diets feature carbohydrates that rapidly raise blood sugar levels.
 Carbs like refined sugars, highly-processed grains, and starchy potatoes.
 In addition to raising blood sugar, these foods are also relatively poor sources of fiber, vitamins, and minerals.